skade/yakshav.es/_sources/from-the-rider-down.md

 ## The Rider

-Buell famously advertised the 1125R as [Built from the Rider down](https://www.youtube.com/watch?v=FiXsPw6fL0o).
+Buell famously advertised the 1125R as [built from the rider down](https://www.youtube.com/watch?v=FiXsPw6fL0o).
 I think what we are seeing here is an intersection of 2 problems:
 * Most chats are either copycats or have surprisingly poor usability, they are not built around user, but around competition needs.
 * There's a disagreement who the rider is and what their needs are.